-Patients with mitochondrial myopathies, sometimes referred to as mitochondrial disease with myopathy, present a complex array of symptoms that can vary widely in terms of their severity, although the main symptoms that generally result from mitochondrial dysfunction include muscle weakness, exercise intolerance, and fatigue.
-Decreased muscle function can affect major muscle groups used for walking, climbing, lifting, and maintaining posture, and muscle weakness is also evident in smaller muscle groups that control, for example, movements of the eyes and eyelids.
+Patients with mitochondrial myopathies (MM), sometimes referred to as mitochondrial disease with myopathy, present a complex array of symptoms that can vary widely in terms of their severity, although the main symptoms that generally result from mitochondrial dysfunction include muscle weakness, exercise intolerance, and fatigue.
+Decreased muscle function can affect major muscle groups used for walking, climbing, lifting, and maintaining posture.
+Muscle weakness is also evident in smaller muscle groups that control, for example, movements of the eyes and eyelids.
 In addition to the skeletal muscular effects associated with mitochondrial dysfunction generally, patients with MM can also experience seizures, impaired gastrointestinal motility, impaired respiratory function, difficulty swallowing, impaired vision or hearing, and impaired balance and coordination.
 The prognosis for patients with MM varies widely depending on the degree of involvement of various organ systems in the disease, with disease progression leading to significant physical impairment and even to death in some individuals1,2.

 Mitochondrial myopathies, sometimes referred to as mitochondrial diseases with myopathy, are a multi-systemic group of myopathies associated with mitochondrial dysfunction that are caused by over 200 different genetic mutations.
 Despite the different array of symptoms of the diseases, a unifying feature of MM is dysfunctional mitochondrial respiration, which subsequently leads to a reduced ability to produce ATP.

 Pathogenesis of mitochondrial myopathies comes from genetic mutation in the mtDNA or nuclear DNA that encodes for respiratory chain proteins.
-While the origination of the myopathies may vary, the histological effect of “ragged red fibers” is present in almost all patients6.
+While the origination of the myopathies may vary, the histological effect of “ragged red fibers” is present in almost all patients4.
 This is due to non-uniform presence of cytochrome c oxidase (COX), an enzyme important in the electron transport chain that is encoded by both the nuclear and mtDNA genes.
-Its deficiency is suggestive of a mitochondrial myopathy6,7.
+Its deficiency is suggestive of a mitochondrial myopathy4,5.
 The deficiency of COX in muscle fibers results in irregular cellular respiration and ATP production.
 Over time, this will result in deficient fibers and eventually lead to overall muscle atrophy.
 Many affected cells contain a mixture of healthy and defective mitochondria.

 Mechanism of Action